5 Creative Ways to Use Facebook’s Carousel Ads

 Facebook Carousel Ads Best Practices

-Incorporating carousel ads into your advertising mix is an excellent strategy.
+Incorporating Carousel ads into your advertising mix is an excellent strategy.
 To ensure you’re seeing the highest ROI and CTR possible, try to include these best practices into your campaign:

-Use a mix of video and still images.
-You don’t have to do this on every carousel ad you run, but don’t just rely on images alone.
-Some of the strongest examples we shared in this post were engaging specifically because of their reliance on video to keep people interested.
+You don’t have to do this on every Carousel ad you run, but don’t just rely on images alone.
+Some of the strongest performing Carousel ads are so because of their reliance on video to keep people interested.
 Video is an excellent storytelling medium, and it gives you even more space to share information with your viewers.
-Use this in your carousel ads, at least on occasion.

-So instead of opting for this:
+So instead of doing this:

-Go for this:
+Go for this instead:

 Both are showing different products and their prices with the hopes of driving sales, but one is much more convincing.